DonTseTse/sendmail2mailgun/README.md

-# sendmail2mailgun
-Bash script handling sendmail input to send mails over Mailgun's HTTP API

 # Introduction
-`sendmail2mailgun` is a bash script that allows to send mails over the Mailgun API.
+`sendmail2mailgun` is a bash script that is able to handle sendmail input to send mails over Mailgun's HTTP API.
 It can be a useful alternative if the usual mailing infrastructure is not available or desirable.

 The sendmail format encodes the mail variables as `<key>:<value>` headers, with everything else beeing the mail body:
 ```
 From: <The Sender>sender@example.com
 To: receiver@example.com